 On the basis of these factors, people with AML are classed as low-risk, standard-risk or high-risk.
 That is, the risk of the leukaemia coming back (relapsing) after standard treatment.
 The type and intensity of treatment given can depend on your risk classification.
 For example, more intensive treatment is usually offered if your risk is high.

-As many doses of medicines are likely to be given straight into a vein (intravenous) over a prolonged period, it is usual for a plastic tube to be put into a large blood vessel.
+As many doses of medicines are likely to be given straight into a vein (intravenously) over a prolonged period, it is usual for a plastic tube to be put into a large blood vessel.
 This can be a central line in a vein in your chest or a peripheral line in your arm (sometimes called a central line or PICC line).
 It can be left in place for months until the course of treatment is finished.
 This means you do not need repeated injections.
 Medicines can be injected or dripped through the line from time to time when a dose is due.

 Usually, the course of chemotherapy is given in cycles.
 A cycle is a spell of treatment followed by a rest from treatment.
 The rest from treatment allows your body to recover from any side-effects and gives a chance for damaged normal cells to recover before the next spell of treatment.